hugeinc/es6-node-mongo-boilerplate/README.md

 run task `karma start` for testing.

 default url: http://localhost:8001

+### virtual hosts

+Look in /index.js for vhost configuration.

+make sure you have local virtual domains forwarded to 127.0.0.1 for development.

+i.e.

+127.0.0.1	virtualdomain.local

+127.0.0.1	virtualdomainalt.local

+in /etc/hosts

 ## Production info
 To run on a remote server, use the following task.